Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 - The Rockies have played as the underdog in 10 of their past 10 games and have gone 3-7 in those contests.

-- When it comes to the total, the Rockies and their opponents are 3-7-0 in their previous 10 games.
+- When it comes to the total, the Rockies and their foes are 4-6-0 in their last 10 contests.

-- The Rockies are 1-1-0 against the spread over their past 10 contests (two of those games had a spread listed by oddsmakers).
+- The Rockies have had a spread listed in one of their past 10 matchups and have covered every time.

 Explore More About This Game